-Weekly Celebration Assemblies -Star of the week
+Weekly Star of the week

-These are held in EYFS and KS1 on Fridays.
-Celebrations include Star of the Week class awards.
 Each class teacher will name a star of the week and display their name in class along with the reason for the award.
 It is important that this reward is based on social as well as academic success over the week linking into the core values where appropriate.
+These awards will be given out on a Friday - the Head Teacher will complete a short presentation in each class when the star of the week award is given out.

-For each Star of the week their name is published in the School Newsletter and displayed in the main reception area.
+For each Star of the week their name is published in the School Newsletter.

-In addition to this children may receive the Head Teacher's award for exceptional learning based on children's progress and effort in a specific area of learning or demonstrating outstanding behaviour choices.
-This will be in the form of the 'Golden Book' award and will be celebrated in an assembly.
+In addition to this, children may receive the Head Teacher's award for exceptional learning based on children's progress and effort in a specific area of learning or demonstrating outstanding behaviour choices.
+Staff can inform the Head Teacher of this type of behaviour and request a Golden Sticker.
+This can be asked during the session, using a radio, or after the session in person.